Assistance with child care fees

 - some outside school hours services, including before and after school care, vacation care and holiday programs

-Individuals are not eligible to be registered carers if they provide care within a child care service which offers Child Care Benefit approved care.
+Individuals are not eligible to be registered carers if they provide care within a child care service which offers Child Care Benefit for approved care.

 Before you claim Child Care Benefit for registered care, the person providing the care needs to be registered with us.
 Child Care Rebate is not paid for registered care.